ferrucc-io/ferruccio/content/posts/a-new-ide.md

 * REPL support
 * Tooling for Debugging

-So after a basic analysis it's not hard to figure out that starting from scratch is too much work for a solo developer with no external funding.
+So it's not hard to figure out that starting from scratch is too much work for a solo developer with no external funding.

 **The solution is clearly to build on top of existing solutions**